 The exact origin of prosthetic devices is not known.
 There are evidences dating back to ancient Egypt of hands, arms and feet being fashioned to take the place of limbs lost during war or due to accident.
 In some cases, the prosthetic devices were mainly aimed at providing function and did not bear much resemblance to the body part they replaced.
 However, other devices were created that focused more on appearance and less on function.

 Get startedWikibuy compensates us when you install Wikibuy using the links we provided.

 In modern times, prosthetic devices come in many different forms.
 Dentures were once prepared using wood and other products.
 While functional, they did not necessarily provide the appearance of a set of healthy teeth.
 Today, partial and full denture plates are often indistinguishable from real teeth.
 Advances in technology have also made it possible to design custom dentures for a more comfortable fit as well as a superior appearance.

 The progress of artificial limbs can be seen over the centuries.
-From a simple wooden peg to the intuitive prosthetic legs of today, technology has made wearing and operating prosthetic devices of this type much easier.
+From a simple wooden peg to the intuitive prosthetic legs of today, technology has made wearing and operating prosthetics of this type much easier.
 Artificial legs today can allow the individual to achieve perfect balance when walking or even running.
 Biosensors built into many of the devices make it easier to control the movements of the legs, including tasks such as sitting down, rising out of a chair, or climbing.

 Prostheses for the feet have also advanced over the last century.
 At one point, a prosthetic foot provided little more than a means of allowing the individual to wear two shoes and walk with the aid of a cane.
 Modern innovations provide a range of motion for the foot that is very similar to that of a natural foot.
 The increased functionality also means that many people who wear an artificial foot do not have to depend on a cane or other walking device to move around.